 Drive Traffic To Your Website

 When in doubt, link back!
-A key component of a healthy social media strategy is ensuring a good amount of your content directs traffic, or users, back to your site.
-While some posts can and should be posted to simply entertain, engage, or even spotlight a third-party resource - consider committing a percentage of posts that take users back to various pages of your site.
+A vital component of a healthy social media strategy is ensuring a good amount of your content directs traffic or users back to your site.
+While some posts can and should be posted to entertain, engage, or even spotlight a third-party resource - consider committing a percentage of posts that take users back to various pages of your site.

 Ensure your website is clearly displayed on every social media platform

 Create specific content that is designed to drive traffic to your site, including a strong call-to-action

 Note: You’ll want to confirm your website is optimized to receive guests from social platforms - whether on mobile or desktop - and that your social media presence speaks as a direct extension of your customer service, brand personality, and website.
 Creating a streamlined user experience encourages action.